clintonmead/clintonmead.github.io/index.md

 #### [Autodocodec](https://github.com/NorfairKing/autodocodec/)

 Autodocodec is not my project, but I have made significant contributions to it.
-It allows one to define a codec, decoder, and documentation with a single definition, consistently generating serializers, deserializers (for JSON or other formats), OpenAPIs, and more.
+It allows developers to define a codec, decoder, and documentation with a single definition, consistently generating serializers, deserializers (for JSON or other formats), OpenAPI specs, and more.
 My contributions focused on increasing the library's flexibility and adding support for new datatypes.

 #### [AesonDiff](https://github.com/clintonmead/aeson-diff)